MarkDing/IoT-Developer-Boot-Camp-Wiki/proprietary/Configure-TI-CC2541-compatible-proprietary-PHY.md

   <img src="files/PR-Configure-TI-CC2541-compatible-proprietary-PHY/Frame.png">
 </div>

 ## 3.2.
-Capture data on MS2692A
+Capture data on signal analyzer MS2692A
-To get a readable frame data on MS2692A, it needs to configure the frequency, reference power level etc. accordingly.
+To get a readable frame data on signal analyzer MS2692A, it needs to configure the frequency, reference power level etc. accordingly.
 ### 3.2.1 Use "Power vs Time" trace mode to get the TX pulse
 <div align="center">
   <img src="files/PR-Configure-TI-CC2541-compatible-proprietary-PHY/SA-01-pulse.png">